mifi/lossless-cut/README.md

 - [Linux snap](https://github.com/mifi/lossless-cut/releases/latest/download/LosslessCut-linux.snap)
 - [Linux tar.bz2](https://github.com/mifi/lossless-cut/releases/latest/download/LosslessCut-linux.tar.bz2)

 NOTE: After installing you may need to right click the application icon and then "Open" in order to bypass "Untrusted app" dialogs.
-This is because Microsoft requires a $300/year certificate just to remove this block (I'm not going to pay for that.)
+This is because Microsoft requires a $300/year EV certificate just to remove this block (I'm not going to pay for that.)
 Alternatively try to google `windows how to run untrusted app`.

 ## Supported formats